 While Australia has no cloud forest, the same fate could befall our highly diverse temperate rainforests in North Queensland, Director of CEED and UQ Professor with the Spacial Ecology Lab Dr Hugh Possingham said.

 On top of the mountains, Australia’s Wet Tropics rainforests are cool and temperate unlike the tropical forests below them.
-Like Mexico’s cloud forests, they harbour a highly specialised flora and fauna that occurs nowhere else in the world, Professor Possingham said.
+Like Mexico’s cloud forests, they harbor a highly specialized flora and fauna that occurs nowhere else in the world, Professor Possingham said.

 While the clearing of such forests in Australia has all but stopped, this still leaves climate change as a significant remaining threat.